 All analyses were performed on the base-10 logarithm of the body and otoliths data to apply the generalized linear model.
-Subsequently, the relationship of fish length with each otolith feature (size parameters or shape indices) was modelled according to the sex and side:
+Subsequently, the relationship of fish length with each otolith feature (size parameters or shape indices) was modelled according to the side (S):

-TL ~ Otolith feature + Sex + Side + Otolith feature:Sex + Otolith feature:Side (1)
+TL ~ Otolith feature + Side + Otolith feature:Side

 The normality and the homoscedasticity of the residuals were assessed by visual inspection of diagnostic plots.
-The significance of explanatory variables was tested by likelihood ratio tests between nested models while respecting marginality of the effects (type 2 tests [33]) that are supposed to follow a $\chi^2$ distribution under the null hypothesis while correcting for multiple comparisons using a Bonferroni procedure.
-Statistical analyses were performed in the R statistical environment [33] stats package [34].
+The significance of explanatory variables was tested by likelihood ratio tests between nested models while respecting marginality of the effects (type 2 tests [34]) that are supposed to follow a χ^2 distribution under the null hypothesis while correcting for multiple comparisons using a Bonferroni procedure.
+Statistical analyses were performed in the R statistical environment [34] stats package [35].